barefootnetworks/SAI/doc/SAI-Proposal-SAI-PTF.md

 - acl_stage_ingress
 - acl_stage_egress
 - number_of_active_ports
-- port numbers stored into variables portX
+- port numbers stored into variables portX, where X is the number of port

 SaiHelper inherits from SaiHelperBase but provides additional configuration.
 The base configuration created by SaiHelper looks like this: